ZhangXu0963/NPC/README.md

 * **Flickr30K.**
 [(Flickr30K)](https://shannon.cs.illinois.edu/DenotationGraph/data/index.html).
 * **CC120K.**
 We tested the proposed method on the real-world dataset [Conceptual Captions](http://ai.google.com/research/ConceptualCaptions).
 Since the full dataset is too large, we randomly selected a subset of Conceptual Captions, named CC120K, including 118,851 images for training, 1,000 for validation, and 1,000 for testing.
-Since the file is too large to upload, you can drop me an email to get the whole dataset.
+You can download the dataset from [here](https://pan.baidu.com/s/152gNGgScGSMgSXu8i8o-dg) with the code "3ble".

 #### Construct Noisy Datasets
 We constructed noise by randomly shuffling some captions of the images.